Skip to main content

 Credit: A. Bayless/NIST

-The NIST Charleston Proteomics and Metabolomics Team is dedicated to identifying and overcoming obstacles in the fields of metabolomics and proteomics.
-They utilize nuclear magnetic resonance (NMR) and mass spectrometry (MS) to create solutions that enable high-quality data generation and accelerate adoption with stakeholders, industry, and other government agencies, ultimately improving measurement harmonization.
+The Proteomics and Metabolomics Team in the Biochemical and Exposure Science Group is dedicated to identifying and overcoming measurement challenges in the fields of metabolomics and proteomics, which comprehensively identify and measure the thousands of biomolecules in a biological system.
+They utilize nuclear magnetic resonance (NMR) and mass spectrometry (MS) to create measurement solutions that enable high-quality data generation and accelerate stakeholder adoption of new technologies and practices, ultimately improving measurement harmonization.

 Products and Services

-The group is providing the metabolomics and proteomics community with metrological tools, such as Reference Materials (RMs) and data that will promote quality assurance (QA) and quality control (QC) for emerging omics technologies.
-We aim to supply metabolomics researchers, commercial metabolomics service providers, and instrument vendors with quantitative and qualitative RMs that:
+The group provides the metabolomics and proteomics community with metrological tools, such as Reference Materials (RMs) and data that promote quality assurance and quality control for emerging technologies.
+The quantitative and qualitative RMs produced by the group provide metabolomics researchers, commercial metabolomics service providers, and instrument vendors with trustworthy materials to:

 • facilitate reproducibility, comparability, and harmonization of measurements within and between laboratories, measurement platforms, and large, multi-cohort and multi-laboratory studies